ArminJo/ServoEasing/README.md

 <br/>

-# Using the included Lightweight Servo library for ATmega328
+# Using the included Lightweight Servo library for ATmega328 and ATmega2560
 This library is like the [Adafruit TiCoServo library](https://github.com/adafruit/Adafruit_TiCoServo), but more lightweight and currently only for **Uno, Nano**.

 Using the [Lightweight Servo library](https://github.com/ArminJo/LightweightServo) reduces sketch size and makes the servo pulse generating immune to other libraries blocking interrupts for a longer time like SoftwareSerial, Adafruit_NeoPixel and DmxSimple.<br/>
 Up to 2 servos are supported by this library and they must be physically attached to pin 9 and/or 10 of the Arduino board.<br/>
-To enable it, activate the line `#define USE_LEIGHTWEIGHT_SERVO_LIB` before the line `#include "LightweightServo.hpp"` [like it is done in the TwoServos example](https://github.com/ArminJo/ServoEasing/blob/master/examples/TwoServos/TwoServos.ino#L31).<br/>
+To enable it, activate the line `#define ` before the line `#include "LightweightServo.hpp"` [like it is done in the TwoServos example](https://github.com/ArminJo/ServoEasing/blob/master/examples/TwoServos/TwoServos.ino#L31).<br/>
 If you do not use the Arduino IDE, take care that Arduino Servo library sources are not compiled / included in the project.

 <br/>